markusunger/capstone/prep-work/Node_and_Express.md

 There is one exception to this rule, though: _error-handling middleware_.

 Whenever the `next()`  call gets passed an argument (a general convention is to use a an error object, e.g. `next(new Error('Something went wrong)))`, the Express app enters _error mode_.
 Now all normal middleware executions are skipped and only error-handling middleware gets executed.
-Thes special middleware functions take four (instead of three) arguments: the error first (the argument passed into `next()`) and then - as usual - `request`, `response` and `next`.
+These special middleware functions take four (instead of three) arguments: the error first (the argument passed into `next()`) and then - as usual - `request`, `response` and `next`.
-This error handler can call `next()` without an argument to exit error mode and continue with the execution of the normal middleware stack, or the handler uses e.g. `res.end` to end the request and send the response.
+The error handler can call `next()` without an argument to exit error mode and continue with the execution of the normal middleware stack, or the handler uses e.g. `res.end` to end the request and send the response.
 If instead, `next()` is called with an argument again, error mode is kept active and the next error-handling middleware gets executed.

 During the normal execution of the middleware stack, error handlers get skipped.
-They are only executed when the app is in error mode!
+They are only executed when the app is in error mode.

 An example: